-The General Mining Law of 1872 helped settle the American West, but its governance of hardrock mining on federal lands has cost taxpayers tens of billions of dollars in lost revenue, and billions more in mine reclamation spending.
-The law's enduring authority, coupled with lucrative tax breaks represents a continuous drain on the federal budget and a taxpayer-funded support for the hardrock mining industry.
+The General Mining Law of 1872 has cost taxpayers tens of billions of dollars in lost revenue, and billions more in mine reclamation spending.
+The law's enduring authority, coupled with lucrative tax breaks represents a continuous drain on the federal budget and a blatant giveaway to the hardrock mining industry.